microsoft/OpenAIWorkshop/labs/Lab_1_Automate_Mailbox_Responses/README.md

 Logic App 2 (email-techsupport-integration): Calls Azure OpenAI for answers to the user support question and emails back a response.

-### Note:
+> [!NOTE]

-We will deploy the second logic app first because we will need its URL when provisioning the first logic app.
+> We will deploy the second logic app (email-techsupport-integration) first, as we will need its URL when provisioning the first logic app (read-mailbox-techsupport).

 <img src="../../documents/images/lab-1-architecture.png" height=30%>